 Vitamins and minerals are essential for proper development and function of the body.
-Vitamins fall into two categories: those that are water soluble and those that are fat soluble.
-The length of time a vitamin will remain in the body will depend on which category it falls in.
+Vitamins fall into two categories: water-soluble and fat-soluble vitamins.
+The length of time a vitamin remains in the body depends on which category it falls into.
 Zinc is a mineral used by the body to facilitate a large number of metabolic reactions, and you need a daily supply.

 Zinc in Your Diet

 The fat-soluble vitamins include vitamins A, D, E and K. These are stored in the body for various amounts of time.
-Many people who are properly nourished will have a three-month supply of vitamin D stored in the body.
+Many people who are properly nourished have a three-month supply of vitamin D stored in the body.
 Vitamin K, although supplied by some foods, can be made by the bacteria in your intestines, so your body should have a continuous supply of vitamin K in storage.
-Your body will continue to store fat-soluble vitamins until they are used, hence it could be dangerous to take large doses of these vitamins without your doctor's knowledge and recommendation.
+Your body will continue to store fat-soluble vitamins until they are used; hence, it could be dangerous to take large doses of these vitamins without your doctor's knowledge and recommendation.

-The recommended daily allowance of vitamin A for adult males is 900 mcg per day and for adult females is 700 mcg per day.
-Vitamin D has an RDA of 15 mcg per day for adult males and females, while vitamin E has an RDA of 15 mg per day for the same age range.
-According to the Institutes of Medicine, 120 mcg per day is an adequate intake of vitamin K for an adult male as is 90 mcg per day for an adult female.
+According to Harvard Health Publishing, the RDA of vitamin A for adult males is 900 mcg per day and for adult females is 700 mcg per day.
+Vitamin D has an RDA <ahref="http: nationalacademies.org="" hmd="" ~="" media="" files="" activity%20files="" nutrition="" dri-tables="" 2_%20rda%20and%20ai%20values_vitamin%20and%20elements.pdf?la="en""> </ahref="http:>of 15 mcg per day for adult males and females, whereas vitamin E has an RDA of 15 mg per day for the same age range.
+According to the University of Maryland Medical Center, 120 mcg per day is an adequate intake of vitamin K for an adult male, as is 90 mcg per day for an adult female.
 Taking supplements of these vitamins in excess of the recommended amount can lead to toxicity as your body stores more and more of the vitamins.
 Vitamin toxicity can be detrimental to your health.